felipecsl/felipecsl/README.md

 for the stock market and investing.
 I'm looking to collaborate on that and other side projects, so please get in touch if you're interested!

-You can reach out to me via e-mail and I'll try my best to get back to you.
-If at first I don't reply, try emailing me again 🙂.
+You can reach out to me via e-mail.
+I always reply emails sent by humans.
 You can ask me about carrer in tech, diversity, being a latino 🇧🇷 living in the US, keto, investing or anything else that you might find interesting!

 I'm also into contributing to open source.
 Sometimes I write short articles on [my blog](https://felipecsl.com).